Unforgettable Kinabatangan River Cruise: Everything You Need to Know

 The Kinabatangan River can be a fantastic experience for families, offering a fun and educational introduction to Borneo’s rainforest ecosystem.
 But like any adventure involving young children or teens, a little preparation goes a long way in making sure everyone enjoys the journey.

 First, choose the right lodge—look for accommodations that are family-friendly with spacious rooms, mosquito nets, and meal options that suit young palates.
 Some eco-lodges even offer family chalets or dorm-style accommodations perfect for groups with kids.
-It’s also wise to choose cruises that offer shorter durations, especially for younger children who may struggle with longer boat rides.

 Be sure to pack light but smart: bug spray, sunscreen, hats, snacks, and refillable water bottles are essential.
 Life jackets are usually provided, but confirm with the tour operator in advance if they have child-sized vests.